 We at Pipe Works Services, Inc. want to help your family enjoy your home and remain as healthy as possible.
 We believe in the benefits of proper insulation and other services and how they can improve your home's energy efficiency and health.
 Contact us today to schedule a home energy audit that we can use to pinpoint the sources of the discomfort and energy problems you're experiencing.

 Many times, energy deficiency and unhealthy homes are one in the same.
 We can fix both.
-We proudly service in and around: Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Wayne, and more areas throughout Northern NJ.
+We proudly service in and around: Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Somerset, and more areas throughout Northern NJ.

 our service area